Kcee42/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `rev` to write a script that reverse its iput.

 Use `cut -d":" -f 1,6 /etc/passwd | sort` to write a script that displays all users and their home directories, sorted by users

+Use `find . -emptyu -printf "%f\n"` to write a command that finds all empty files and directories in the current directory and all sub-directories